iolanta-tech/iolanta-tech/docs/project/whitepaper/index.md

 </figcaption>
 </figure>

-Iolanta recursively reads all files in the current directory; supported file formats are JSON-LD, YAML-LD, and Markdown with YAML-LD frontmatter[^frontmatter].
-Additional files might be supplied by the installed Iolanta plugins, which we will touch upon later.
-Anyway, every file Iolanta consumes is converted into RDF and loaded into Iolanta Graph — in-memory, transient RDF dataset.
+In addition, a `context.json` file in a directory is applied to all files underneath it.

+**Loading into the graph.** Every file Iolanta consumes is converted into RDF and loaded into Iolanta Graph — in-memory, transient RDF dataset.
 Operations on the dataset, henceforth known as Iolanta Graph, are handled with `rdflib`[^rdflib] Python library.

 [^frontmatter]: YAML Frontmatter. [https://jekyllrb.com/docs/front-matter/](https://jekyllrb.com/docs/front-matter/)
 [^rdflib]: [:material-github: `rdflib/rdflib`](https://github.com/RDFLib/rdflib)

-When each and every consumable file is consumed, OWL RL[^owlrl] logical inference rules are applied to the graph so that RDFS[^rdfs] and OWL[^owl] constructs take effect.
+**OWL RL.** When each and every consumable file is consumed, OWL RL[^owlrl] logical inference rules are applied to the graph so that RDFS[^rdfs] and OWL[^owl] constructs take effect.

 [^owlrl]: [:material-github: `rdflib/owl-rl`](https://github.com/RDFLib/owl-rl)
 [^rdfs]: McBride, B. (2004).
 The resource description framework (RDF) and its vocabulary description language RDFS.
 Handbook on ontologies, 51-65.